nicholas-johnson/nicholasjohnson.com/src/pages/javascript-for-programmers/functional-loops.md

+---
+layout: ../../layouts/Course.astro
+title: How to Run JavaScript Code
+seoTitle: How to run JavaScript code in a browser, or with Node
+course: javascriptForProgrammers
+---

 # Each Peach

 JavaScript comes with all the looping constructs you would expect, for, while, etc. The work as you would hope, and I'm not going to go into these here.